Coaxial cable: Common mode current and radiation

-Common mode current occurs when stray currents in the shield flow in the same direction as the current in the center conductor, causing the coax to radiate.
+Common mode current occurs when stray currents in the shield flow in the same direction as the current in the centre conductor, causing the coax to radiate.
 They are the opposite of the desired "push-pull" differential signalling currents, where the signal currents on the inner and outer conductor are equal and opposite.

-Most of the shield effect in coax results from opposing currents in the center conductor and shield creating opposite magnetic fields that cancel, and thus do not radiate.
+Most of the shield effect in coax results from opposing currents in the centre conductor and shield creating opposite magnetic fields that cancel, and thus do not radiate.
 The same effect helps ladder line.
 However, ladder line is extremely sensitive to surrounding metal objects, which can enter the fields before they completely cancel.
 Coax does not have this problem, since the field is enclosed in the shield.
 However, it is still possible for a field to form between the shield and other connected objects, such as the antenna the coax feeds.
-The current formed by the field between the antenna and the coax shield would flow in the same direction as the current in the center conductor, and thus not be canceled.
+The current formed by the field between the antenna and the coax shield would flow in the same direction as the current in the centre conductor, and thus not be canceled.
 Energy would radiate from the coax itself, affecting the radiation pattern of the antenna.
 With sufficient power, this could be a hazard to people near the cable.
 A properly placed and properly sized balun can prevent common-mode radiation in coax.
 An isolating transformer or blocking capacitor can be used to couple a coaxial cable to equipment, where it is desirable to pass radio-frequency signals but to block direct current or low-frequency power.

 Higher impedance at audio frequencies

-The characteristic impedance formula above is a good approximation at radio frequencies however for frequencies below 100 kHz (such as audio) it becomes important to use the complete telegrapher's equation:
+The characteristic impedance formula above is a good approximation at radio frequencies; however, for frequencies below 100 kHz (such as audio) it becomes important to use the complete telegrapher's equation:

-Applying this formula to typical 75 ohm coax we find the measured impedance across the audio spectrum will range from ~150 ohms to ~5K ohms, much higher than nominal.
-The velocity of propagation also slows considerably.
-Thus we can expect coax cable impedances to be consistent at RF frequencies but variable across audio frequencies.
+Applying this formula to typical 75-ohm coaxial cable gives impedance across the audio spectrum in the range from ~150 Ω to ~5 kΩ, much higher than nominal.
+The velocity of propagation also decreases considerably.
+Thus coaxial-cable impedances are consistent at RF frequencies but variable across audio frequencies.
 This effect was manifested when trying to send a plain voice signal across the transatlantic telegraph cable, with poor results.